Leakbang/Sourcemod-Plugins/README.md

 # Sourcemod-Plugins

- This repository contains the plugins I made for sourcemod and also the source code.
-I added heavy documentary to each source file so it helps everyone to create plugins.
-I'll update this repository from time to time and include my other plugins.
-I have heavily tested these products so bugs should be non-existent, however, I could've still missed something so please send me feedback and bug reports to help keep these working.
+This repository hosts plugins I made for sourcemod alongside the source code.
+I included heavy documentation so everybody can learn and develop plugins.
+I update this repository from time to time and I keep adding more plugins to it.
+These plugins are well tested so bugs should be non-existent, but I could've messed something up so let me know and send me feedback to keep these up and running.

 ## Plugin list